bigscience-workshop/petals/README.md

 📚 Check out [our FAQ](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server) to learn how to configure the server to use multiple GPUs, address common issues, etc.

-🔒 Hosting the server does not allow others to run custom code on your computer.
+🔒 Hosting a server does not allow others to run custom code on your computer.
 Learn more about security [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).

 💬 If you have any issues or feedback, let us know on [our Discord server](https://discord.gg/D9MwApKgWa)!